 It is possible for two rows to have identical non-validity key parts and identical timestamps, but differ in their assertive flags.
 In this case when queried against the exact timestamp, the row is valid, as if the row with the false flag does not exist.
+For example, if we add to the above rows a row 'a', [30, false] => null, since we already have a row 'a', [30, true] => 'z', when queried against timestamp 30, 'a' is asserted to be 'z'.
+The effect of the retraction is invisible from any time-travel query.

 The use case for this behaviour is to assert a fact only until a future time when that fact is sure to remain valid.
 When that time comes, a new fact can be asserted, and if the old fact remains valid there is no need to :rm the previous retraction.